Call Springdale Clinic

 Occupational Therapy

 At Thera-Play Pediatrics, we offer pediatric occupational therapy to treat children for a wide range of issues that affect their daily lives.
 Our experienced occupational therapists are dedicated to helping children work on functional skills, self-care, feeding, sensory integration, and more.
-With clinics in Springdale, Fort Smith, AR, we can develop a personalized treatment plan for your child.
+With clinics in Springdale and Fort Smith, AR, we can develop a personalized treatment plan for your child.

 Occupational Therapy Addresses…